 The standards also recognized that individuals might engage in different judging paths based on their experience and abilities.
-The Judges Program established qualifications and standards for Club Judges, Judges, National Judges, and the US Sailing procedure for nominating ISAF International Judges.
-The qualifications required for certification for each of these different paths are described in the US Sailing Judge Certification Program Requirements.
+The Judges Program established qualifications and standards for Club Judges, Judges, National Judges, and the US Sailing procedure for nominating World Sailing International Judges.
+The qualifications required for certification for each of these different paths are described in the US Sailing Judge Certification Requirements (see link under Chapter 13 - Resources).